-New developments in recent years have caused much disruption in the wholesale distribution industry, and caused new challenges to emerge for businesses like in the sector, like yours.
+New developments in recent years have caused much disruption in the wholesale distribution industry and caused new challenges to emerge for businesses in sectors like yours.

-This disruption have only been compounded by the impact of the COVID-19 pandemic, which ravaged supply chains across the world in 2020.
+This disruption is compounded by the impact of the COVID-19 pandemic, which ravaged supply chains worldwide in 2020.

-In turn, it has also highlighted the necessity of wholesale distributors like yourself to take advantage of technological trends that are emerging in response to these industry challenges.
+In turn, it has also highlighted the necessity of wholesale distributors to take advantage of technological trends that are emerging in response to these industry challenges.

-To ensure that your wholesale distribution business is equipped to meet these new industry challenges, especially in the wake of the COVID-19 pandemic, you'll need to stay up-to-date with these emerging trends as well.
+To ensure that your wholesale distribution business is equipped to meet these new industry challenges, especially in the wake of the COVID-19 pandemic in Singapore, you'll also need to stay up-to-date with these emerging trends.

-It also includes some technologies and solutions that your wholesale distribution business can adopt and implement, to provide it with the tools it needs to overcome these challenges.
+It also includes some technologies and solutions your wholesale distribution business can implement to overcome these challenges.

-We hope this will serve you as a resource that'll inform how to digitalise your wholesale distribution business, and prepare it for the post COVID-19 new normal.
+We hope this will serve as a resource informing you how to digitalise your wholesale distribution business and prepare it for the post-COVID-19 new normal.

-The key to achieving effective inventory management for your wholesale distribution business, is to ensure that you can obtain full and complete visibility over your inventory levels.
+The key to effective inventory management for your wholesale distribution business is ensuring full visibility of your inventory levels.

-However, as your wholesale distribution business grows in scale, your inventory management needs will grow more complex as well.
+However, as your wholesale distribution business grows in scale, your inventory management needs will also become more complex.

-Without robust inventory management processes capable of fulfilling these needs, your business will experience frequent stock-outs, delays in order fulfillment, and frustrated customers who may take their business somewhere else.
+Without robust inventory management processes and a system capable of fulfilling these needs, your business will experience frequent stock-outs, delays in order fulfilment, and frustrated customers who may take their business elsewhere.

-It could also lead to disorganisation in your warehouses, complicating efforts by your employees to locate, pack and ship the desired good to your customers in a timely manner.
+It could also lead to disorganisation in your warehouses, complicating efforts by your employees to locate, pack and ship the desired goods from Singapore to your customers in a timely manner.

 To ensure your wholesale distribution business is able to manage the growing complexity of inventory management, you'll need to take a data-driven approach.